Grooming is a crucial part of your guinea’s care, and isn’t something you can overlook or skimp on.

 Only cut off a small section of nail at once – don’t be tempted to get the task over with quickly and cut off large segments of nails.

-You need to avoid the quick when trimming your pet’s nails.
+You need to avoid a blood vessel called “the quick” when trimming your cavy’s nails.

 Cutting into the quick will cause the nail to bleed, and will be painful for your guinea pig.